 The tasks described in Chapter 4 are part of the module and have to be successfully completed to pass the module.
-Most tasks will be graded.
 You can find the evaluation criteria in Chapter 8 of this syllabus.
 The formal criteria of scientific writing as well as the rules for inclusive writing are to be met in all assignments: